-I've recently traveled through a high-risk country, been exposed to someone who has tested positive for COVID-19, personally tested positive for COVID-19, or am having respiratory symptoms.
+I've recently traveled through a high-risk area, been exposed to someone who has tested positive for COVID-19, personally tested positive for COVID-19, or am having respiratory symptoms.
 What do I do about taking my pet to the vet?

 If your pet is having a medical emergency or requires urgent care, please call ahead and inform our staff that you are at-risk or positive for COVID-19.
 We have special protocols in place and can ensure that your pet is able to receive the care they need while minimizing the risk to our staff and other clients.
 If at all possible, please have a non-symptomatic person bring your pet in instead.

 If your pet is due for routine care, such as annual exams, vaccines, dental cleanings, nail trims, or any other non-urgent appointments, please call our staff so we can discuss rescheduling them to a later time.
 If you are at-risk or positive for COVID-19, please do not come in for any non-emergency reasons.